grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 This example doesn’t include ingestion for any other data such as traces for sending to Tempo, but can be included with some configuration updates.
 Refer to [Configure Grafana Agent Flow to remote-write to Tempo](https://grafana.com/docs/tempo/latest/setup/set-up-test-app/) for more information.

-### Install Tempo dashboards in Grafana
+## Install Tempo dashboards in Grafana

-After metrics from Tempo are scraped by Grafana Agent and stored in Mimir (or another Prometheus compatible time-series database), it would be useful to be able to easily monitor Tempo’s operation.
+After metrics from Tempo are scraped by Grafana Agent and stored in Mimir or another Prometheus compatible time-series database, you can monitor Tempo’s operation using the mixin.

 Tempo ships with a mixin that includes:

 * Relevant dashboards for overseeing the health of Tempo as a whole, as well as its individual components
-* Recording rules that simplify the generation of metrics for dashboards and ad-hoc queries
+* Recording rules that simplify the generation of metrics for dashboards and free-form queries
 * Alerts that trigger when Tempo falls out of operational parameters

-To install the mixins in Grafana, you will:
+To install the mixins in Grafana, you need to:

 1. Download the mixin dashboards from the Tempo repository.